jakiestfu/himawari.js/README.md

-    --parallel, -p        Parallelize downloads for increased speeds (can be CPU intensive) --skipempty, -s       Skip saving images that contain no useful information (i.e. "No Image") (Default: `true`) --timeout, -t         The max duration in milliseconds before requests for images and data times out (Default: `30000`) --infrared, -i        Capture picture on the infrared spectrum (Default: `false`) --help, -h            Show help
+    --parallel, -p        Parallelize downloads for increased speeds (can be CPU intensive) --skipempty, -s       Skip saving images that contain no useful information (i.e. "No Image") (Default: `true`) --timeout, -t         The max duration in milliseconds before requests for images and data times out (Default: `30000`) --urls, -u            Only print the URLs of the images that would have been downloaded (Default: `false`) --infrared, -i        Capture picture on the infrared spectrum (Default: `false`) --version, -v         Prints the version of the package --help, -h            Show help
 ```